zoonoo/azure-docs.ko-kr/articles/governance/resource-graph/reference/supported-tables-resources.md

 ## <a name="extendedlocationresources"></a>extendedlocationresources

-- microsoft extendedlocation/customlocations/enabledresourcetypes
+- microsoft.extendedlocation/customlocations/enabledresourcetypes

 ## <a name="guestconfigurationresources"></a>guestconfigurationresources

-- guestconfiguration/guestconfigurationassignments
+- microsoft.guestconfiguration/guestconfigurationassignments

 ## <a name="kubernetesconfigurationresources"></a>kubernetesconfigurationresources

-- kubernetesconfiguration/extensions
+- microsoft.kubernetesconfiguration/extensions
-- kubernetesconfiguration/sourcecontrolconfigurations
+- microsoft.kubernetesconfiguration/sourcecontrolconfigurations

 ## <a name="maintenanceresources"></a>maintenanceresources